saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

  -->
 #### Go on to [Module 2](https://training.saucelabs.com/codelabs/Module2-Testrunner/index.html?index=..%2F..testrunner#0) if you have your Cypress Tests set up.
 <!-- ------------------------ -->
-## 1.06 Create Page Objects (Optional)
+## 1.07 Create Page Objects (Optional)
 Duration: 0:05:00

-Sauce Labs’ Sauce Control allows you to take existing Cypress test suites (or build a cypress test suite) and quickly run it on Sauce Labs.
-In this lesson, you will learn how to modify a couple settings in the `cypress.json` and `.sauce/config.ym`l files, then write a basic test and run it on Sauce Labs.
+Sauce Labs’ Testrunner Toolkit allows you to take existing Cypress test suites (or build a cypress test suite) and quickly run them on Sauce Labs.
+In this lesson, you will learn how to modify a couple settings in the `cypress.json` and `.sauce/config.yml` files, then write a basic test and run it on Sauce Labs.

 #### Video